Hyperledger Fabric course is out!

 • You need compatibility with the Ethereum ecosystem

-• You want to leverage existing Ethereum development tools and skills
+• You want to leverage existing Ethereum development tools (Hardhat, Solidity)

 • Your use case involves tokenization or interaction with public Ethereum networks